Perimattic

 4. Kubernetes

-Kubernetes(K8s), is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+Kubernetes (K8s) is the open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications, and it remains the de facto standard that most platform engineering teams build their internal developer platforms around.

 Key Features of Kubernetes: